toddcf/code-snippets/git/repositories/initialize-repository.md

   - Alternatively, type `git fetch origin <branch_name>`, and the branch you want, and it will download only that branch.
   - Then `git switch <branch_name>` the new branch.
 5. Confirm that the directory has been cloned to your local machine.
 (While in the directory it should be in, type `ls`.)

+Or, if there are other branches in the remote that you want to pull, `git fetch origin` (without a branch name specified) will work because it updates the remote tracking branch.  `git pull` will only work if you have a direct connection to a specific branch.

+However, if you run `git fetch origin` to look at remote branches and their commits, you cannot edit them.
+You would have to create a new branch for them on your local before you could edit them.

 ### If You Want to Link Existing Local and Remote Repositories